8

 “Isn’t that basically saying we can do whatever?!
 Huh, is this really okay?!"
 Terra started to glow in amazement.
 She grasped Diode's hands.

-Diode was dumbfounded, but she eventually sighed and responded bluntly.
-"Yeah.”
+Diode was dumbfounded, but eventually sighed and responded with a blunt, "Yeah.”

 “Huh?
 What's with that reaction?
 Shouldn’t we both be happy about this?”

-“We're dividing the burden.
-I'll trust you with the happiness.
-I'll be busy feeling resentful.”
+“We're going to divide the workload.
+I'll trust you to handle the happiness.
+I'll be busy with the resentment.”

-“What's there to feel resentful—Ahh, right, you did tell me to overlook something earlier.”
-Terra started to feel curious as she recalled the conversation.
-"It's about that, right?
-Running around... looking for some sort of specialist...
+“What's there to feel resentful—Ahh, right, you did ask me to overlook something earlier.”
+Terra grew curious about it as she thought back to the conversation.
+"It was about that, right?
+Running around... searching for some sort of specialist...
 Do you mind if I ask what you were up to?”

 “Well, the running around was just training.
-If I stayed at home doing nothing, my reflexes would get duller and duller.”
+My reflexes will get duller and duller if I stay at home doing nothing.”

-“Then, what was that about drugs and crack?”
+“What was that about drugs and crack, then?”

 “One frees the mind, the other frees the machine.”